 Phase 1 of the project was carried out between April and September 2020.
 The aims were to:

-Facilitate the large-scale use of eDNA-based monitoring in Mozambique to support conservation, fisheries monitoring, and ecological impact assessment.
+Facilitate the large-scale use of eDNA-based monitoring in Mozambique to support conservation, fisheries monitoring (for reasons including food security), and ecological impact assessment.

 Determine whether citizen scientists could be easily trained to collect high-quality eDNA samples.